 It is the eternal responsibility of the members of the Royal Priesthood, who compose the new Jerusalem, to bring the Presence of God to such people and teach them the ways of God.

 Many peoples will come and say, “Come, let us go up to the mountain of the Lord, to the temple of the God of Jacob.
 He will teach us his ways, so that we may walk in his paths.”
 The law will go out from Zion, the word of the Lord from Jerusalem.
 (Isaiah 2:3)

-The wall and the gates of resistance to sin and all uncleanness have been destroyed from numerous Christian churches.
+The walls of resistance to sin and all uncleanness have been destroyed from numerous Christian churches.
 The main reason for this disaster is the definition of Divine grace as a covering for sinful behavior.
-Until the walls and gates of resistance have been rebuilt, it is difficult to bring the believers to spiritual maturity.
+Until the walls of resistance have been rebuilt, it is difficult to bring the believers to spiritual maturity.

-It is time now for every Christian to pray to draw closer to the Lord Jesus until they can hear what the Spirit is saying to them, turn from their sins and self-will, and serve the Lord as a true disciple.
+It is time now for all Christians to pray to draw closer to the Lord Jesus until they can hear what the Spirit is saying to them, turn from their sins and self-will, and serve the Lord as true disciples.

 Until the believers understand that they have been deceived by the current teaching of grace, and seek to overcome all of the temptations to sin that come against them, Satan will continue to keep them immature, thus preventing them from driving evil from God’s creation.

 Let us now arise and build.
 The walls have been torn down and the beams, doors, bolts and bars have been burned with the fires of deception.